 Specific for Xylitol:

-In clinical studies, the mineralization promoting effects of Xylitol may reflect effects on oral flora - it may actually reduce the amount of bacteria in the mouth.
+In clinical studies, the mineralization-promoting effects of Xylitol may reflect effects on oral flora - it may actually reduce the number of bacteria in the mouth.

 So there you have it!
 Of the popular sugar substitutes, Xylitol may be the best choice for oral health.
 It helps stimulate saliva flow, raises the pH of saliva and is indigestible by bacteria.
 This means that when we consume candies sweetened by Xylitol, bacteria cannot stick to the teeth well, the bacterial growth is greatly reduced, and far less enamel-attacking acid is produced in the mouth.